Omar-Torky/Applying-Nature-Inspired-Dimensionality-Reduction-Algorithms/README.md

 - **Trustworthiness Score** – Measures how well local neighborhoods are preserved after dimensionality reduction.
 - **Visualization** for 2D/3D representation and structure preservation

 ---

+## 🎛️ Streamlit Interface

+We use **[Streamlit](https://streamlit.io/)** to build a user-friendly **interactive GUI** that allows users to:

+- Select dimensionality reduction methods from a dropdown.
+- Use the built-in Wine dataset.
+- Visualize 2D projections or 3D projections of the reduced data.
+- View metrics like trustworthiness, and silhouette score.
+- Compare different nature-inspired algorithms in real-time.

+---

 ## 💡 Expected Outcomes